PRProd/HA-Firemote/README.md

 <br>

 ## Download and Setup via Home Assistant UI & HACS
-1. For non-Apple TV users, [Turn on ADB Debugging](https://www.youtube.com/watch?v=40iVXrTWcPU) on your Amazon, Shield, Xiaomi, Chromecast, or Android TV device
+1. [Turn on ADB Debugging](https://www.youtube.com/watch?v=40iVXrTWcPU) on your Amazon, Shield, Xiaomi, Chromecast, or Android TV device (does not apply to Apple TV or Roku users)
 1. Connect your device to Home Assistant:
    - Amazon, Shield, Xiaomi, Chromecast, or Android TV users:
      - Set up the Home Assistant [Android Debug Bridge Integration](https://www.home-assistant.io/integrations/androidtv/) and connect it to your device (**always required in every setup**)
      - Optionally, for non Amazon Fire devices only, you may additionally choose to set up the Home Assistant [Android TV Remote Integration](https://www.home-assistant.io/integrations/androidtv_remote/) and connect it to your device. (optional)
    - Apple TV Users
      - Set up the Home Assistant [Apple TV Integration](https://www.home-assistant.io/integrations/apple_tv) and connect it to your device.
 This will create a "Media Player" entity, and a "Remote" entity automatically.
+   - Roku Users
+     - Set up the Home Assistant [Roku Integration](https://www.home-assistant.io/integrations/roku) and connect it to your device.
+This will create a "Media Player" entity, a "Remote" entity, and multiple others as well.
 1. Click on HACS and select Frontend
 1. In the lower right-hand corner, click the "+ EXPLORE & DOWNLOAD REPOSITORIES" button
 1. Search for, and click on "Firemote Card" then click the **DOWNLOAD** button in the lower right-hand corner